Welcome to Wild Zambia Volunteers

 GRI’s Volunteer Programme was established in 2010.
 Since then, volunteers of all ages, backgrounds and nationalities have been sharing their skills, experiences and enthusiasm with GRI.
 Volunteers are a huge asset to GRI - GRI really couldn't function without them.
 GRI is currently looking for volunteer Project Assistants (PA’s) at the Lilayi Elephant Nursery, the Kafue Release Facility (Camp Phoenix) and Mukambi Camp to assist with many aspects of the camps daily operations as well as focused project work within the various GRI projects outlined above.
 GRI accepts a maximum of 6 volunteers per month to assist them with the operations.
 Volunteers are recruited as project assistants for one of two GRI projects, and are based either at the Lilayi Elephant Nursery just outside Lusaka, the Kafue Release Facility (Camp Phoenix) in the southern part of Kafue National Park or Mukambi Camp on the banks of the Kafue River for the duration of their placements.

-Even though the words donating and volunteering don't really seem to go together, donating funds to volunteer with GRI is a great way to have an amazing experience and do something worthwhile.
+Even though the words donating and volunteering don't really seem to go together, donating funds to volunteer with GRI is a great way to have an amazing experience and do something worthwhile in Africa.
 You wild find more information about this under the menu Volunteering.

 If your application is successful we take into account current project needs as well as your skills & interests and return this to you as : a Placement Offer, Volunteers Handbook and Project Disclaimer.

 Please note that any handling of the elephants is kept to a strict minimum as part of our policies to promote the successful release of the calves in our care.